csingley/ofxtools/README.rst

 In a nutshell, ``ofxtools`` makes it simple to get OFX data and extract it, or export your data in OFX format.

-Over the years a variety of open-source Python packages have been developed to let users extract key information from OFX downloads in an ad-hoc manner.
-``ofxtools`` takes a more comprehensive, standards-based approach.
+``ofxtools`` takes a comprehensive, standards-based approach to processing OFX.
 It targets compliance with the `OFX specification`_, specifically OFX versions 1.6 and 2.03.

 So far, ``ofxtools`` complies with nearly all of:
-    * Section 3 (data types)
-    * Section 5 (internationalization)
     * Section 7 (financial institution profile)
+    * Section 8 (service activation; account information)
     * Section 11 (banking)
     * Section 13 (investments)

 This should cover the great majority of real-world OFX use cases.
-A particular focus of ``ofxtools`` is fully supporting the OFX investment message set, which has been rather neglected by the Python community, presumably due to its complexity.
+A particular focus of ``ofxtools`` is full support of the OFX investment message set, which has been somewhat neglected by the Python community.

+The major item remaining on the ``ofxtools`` "to do" list is implementing OFX Section 12 (payments).

 Some care has been taken with the data model to make it easily maintainable and extensible.
 The ``ofxtools.models`` subpackage contains simple, direct